 From the intersection of Route 28 and Main Street in Orleans, head east on Main Street towards Nauset Beach for .4 miles.
 Take the third right onto Monument Road and follow for .4 miles.
 Take a left onto Henson’s Way (dirt road) and follow to the end.
 Parking will be straight ahead.

-The Henson’s Cove Conservation area is made up of five separate gifts of land spanning the period 1976–1996, plus a 1.7-acre parcel purchased by OCT in 2017.
+The Henson’s Cove Conservation area is made up of five separate gifts of land spanning the period 1976–1996, plus 1.7-acre and 3.74-acre parcels purchased by OCT in 2017 and 2021 respectively.
 The largest single gift was donated in 1989 by George and Louise White.
 This parcel contained more than 7 acres, including 1,000 feet of frontage on The River.
-When OCT learned that the 1.7-acre “Lot 13,” adjoining the preserve, might be sold for development, we launched a successful campaign to purchase that property, with 54 contributions received from nearby residents.
-Private gifts were augmented by grants and gifts from regional businesses and organizations, and neighbor Garrett Dutton (aka G.Love) raised $15,000 for the project with a benefit concert.
-The major project to restore field habitat adjacent to the salt marsh has made “Terrapin Point” at WLCA an important place in the regional effort to preserve diamondback terrapins.
-From 2014 through 2018, volunteers have documented hundreds of terrapin hatchlings born on the site.
-Volunteers have also recorded numerous hawk species, box turtles, and songbirds—including bluebirds, which love the open habitat. https://www.youtube.com/watch?v=SSFL6k7O-hE
+When OCT learned that abutting lots might be sold for development in 2017 and again in 2020, we launched a successful campaign to purchase each lot, with over 150 contributions received from residents and visitors.
+Individual gifts were augmented by grants from private foundations and the state.
+A major project to restore grassland habitat adjacent to the salt marsh was completed in about 2012, and the results made Henson’s Cove an important place in the regional effort to preserve diamondback terrapins.
+Since 2014, volunteers have documented hundreds of terrapin hatchlings born on the site.
+Volunteers have also recorded numerous hawk species, box turtles, and songbirds—including bluebirds, which love the open habitat.
+See a terrapin hatchling release event here.

 Recap #1 of guided walks in Henson’s Cove Conservation Area Recap #2 of guided walks in Henson’s Cove Conservation Area Recap #3 of guided walks in Henson’s Cove Conservation Area Recap #4 of guided walks in Henson’s Cove Conservation Area Newsletter articles “The Terrapin Report” “More Room to Roam at White’s Lane [now Henson’s Cove]”